RoyShapiro/ArchApt/README.md

 but running it as a normal user regardless (provided `runuser` is available).

 # Disclaimer
 This script was made and is being maintained **for my personal usage only**, it's raw, it doesn't follow best practice guidelines, it doesn't suit someone's ideals of code beauty, and it might very well be **unsafe** to use.
 If it breaks your system, damages your data, leaves your poor cat hungry, e.t.c, you're on your own.
-**If you do make use of it, you're doing this ON YOUR OWN RISK only**.
+**If you do make use of it, you're doing this AT YOUR OWN RISK only**.
 See LICENSE for all the details.
 And, yes, whenever you do find the time for that, you definitely should learn to use pacman.
 It's great.
-That said, it this script was still of use to you, it makes me happy.
+That said, if this script was still of use to you, it makes me happy.

 # Installation
 ## Prerequisites